stephenturner/kgp/README.md

 status](https://www.r-pkg.org/badges/version/kgp)](https://CRAN.R-project.org/package=kgp)
 <!-- badges: end -->

-The goal of kgp is to provide data about samples and metadata about populations from the 1000 Genomes Project data.
+This kgp data package provides metadata about populations and data about samples from the 1000 Genomes Project, including the 2,504 samples sequenced for the Phase 3 release and the expanded collection of 3,202 samples with 602 additional trios.

 ## Installation